 We’re celebrating International Women’s Day 2021 with a new beer: SYLVA.

-It’s a super-strong IPA filled with orangey flavours from the hops and will be brewed on International Women’s Day (8 March 2021), by all three women in the business.
+It’s super hazy, with grapefruity flavours from the mass of hops (Amarillo, Galaxy, Centennial and Magnum) thrown in (our biggest hop bill to date) brewed on International Women’s Day (8 March 2021), by all three women in the business.
 We can’t wait for you to try it.